 Cardinals re-sign OL Holden, sign DE Malveaux

 TEMPE, Ariz.
-(AP) — The Arizona Cardinals continued their flurry of personnel moves by re-signing offensive lineman Will Holden and signing defensive end Cameron Malveaux from the Miami Dolphins practice squad.
+(AP) — The Arizona Cardinals continued their flurry of personnel moves by releasing quarterback Charles Kanoff, re-signing offensive lineman Will Holden and signing defensive end Cameron Malveaux from the Miami Dolphins practice squad.

 The team also placed offensive lineman Jeremy Vujnovich (hamstring) on injured reserve.